pseudoregalia-modding/pseudoregalia-archipelago/README.md

 # Extra Features
 - You can toggle Solar Wind once you've obtained it by pressing the top face button on controller or left ctrl on keyboard.
-- Entering `/messages mute` into the console will mute the sound effects of messages from Archipelago.
+- Entering `/popups mute` into the console will mute the sound effects of send/receive popups.
-- Entering `/messages hide` into the console will stop Archipelago messages from appearing in-game completely.
+- Entering `/popups hide` into the console will stop send/receive popups from appearing completely.

 # Mod Installation